Shalimar Spice Garden

-The Shalimar Spice Garden is accessed by a series of steps leading to the wooden walkway which brings you to the hotel.
-It comprises of 15 rooms made up of seven Elegant Cottages and six rooms.
+Shalimar Spice Garden is accessed by a series of steps leading to the wooden walkway which brings you to the hotel.
+It comprises twenty two rooms made up of elegant rooms, cottages and pool villas.
 The cottages come in clusters of 3 or 4 and are surrounded by lush foliage of coffee, cardamom and other spice plants.
 The rooms are not air-conditioned; yet remain cool throughout the year.
 All rooms have en suite bathrooms and have a small garden and a hammock outside.
-The rooms are simple, yet stylish.
+Simple yet stylish, each room is tastefully furnished.

-There is a small restaurant open for breakfast, lunch and dinner.
-There is also a nice swimming pool (5m x 12m), shop, small spa with two treatment rooms, offering all traditional Ayurvedic treatments and massage and sitting room with a TV and board games.
+Elsewhere at the hotel, guests can dine in the small restaurant which is open for breakfast, lunch and dinner.
+There is also a swimming pool and small spa with two treatment rooms, offering all traditional Ayurvedic treatments and massage.
+For younger guests, there is a TV and board games in the sitting room.

-Activities in the local area include excursions to the nearby Periyar National Park where you view game by boat, trekking and walking with a guide in the surrounding spice plantations, visits to a tea factory and tribal villages, bamboo rafting and night walks.
+Activities in the local area include excursions to the nearby Periyar National Park where you can go on a boat safari.
+There is also trekking and walking with a guide in the surrounding spice plantations, visits to a tea factory and tribal villages, bamboo rafting and night walks.

-Shalimar Spice Garden comprises 18 Rooms - 10 elegant cottages and six superb rooms.
-They are all dotted around the garden and are very picturesque with their thatched roofs, colorful lamps and cushions, white walls, terracotta tiled floors and wood panelling.
-The cottages have day beds on their verandas.
-Neither the rooms or the cottages are air-conditioned because the mountain climate ensures cool nights.
+Shalimar Spice Garden comprises 19 rooms and villas.
+There are eleven elegant cottages and two pool villas which are great for families.
+They are all dotted around the garden and are very picturesque with their thatched roofs, colourful lamps and cushions, white walls, terracotta tiled floors and wood panelling.
+Please note that neither the rooms or the cottages are air-conditioned because the mountain climate ensures cool nights.

 Children are welcome at the Shalimar Spice Garden.
 Children may be accommodated in their parent’s bedroom for an extra charge.
 Only one additional child per room is permitted.
 A babysitting service is available upon request.

-Services at the resort include money changing, medium sized unheated pool, Internet and WiFi in designated areas, a small conference hall, spice garden, shop selling jewelry, clothes and artifacts, spa with two treatment rooms, offering all traditional Ayurvedic treatments and massage, a cozy sitting area with a log fire and a TV room with board games.
+Services at the resort include money changing, medium sized unheated pool, Internet and WiFi in designated areas, a small conference hall, spice garden, shop selling jewellery, clothes and artefacts, spa with two treatment rooms, offering all traditional Ayurvedic treatments and massage, a cosy sitting area with a log fire and a TV room with board games.

 Activities in the local area include excursions to the nearby Periyar National Park which is home to tigers, Indian elephants, gaur, Bison, sambar (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongoose, foxes and leopards.
 You can also go trekking and walking with a guide in the surrounding spice plantations, visits to a tea factory, bamboo rafting, night walks and visit to tribal villages.